-Monitors display live views from Boston hospitals' rooftop and ground helipad cameras.
+Monitors display live views from our Consortium hospitals' rooftops and ground helipad cameras.
 A large, digital map shows the real-time location of our own ground and air vehicles as well as that of all New England critical care transport helicopters.
 Real-time weather information streams in through a satellite feed.
 Yet another system monitors surface traffic so that we can give receiving hospitals updates on the estimated time of arrival of incoming patients.

 Constantly absorbing and processing all of the information from these systems are ten, highly trained, professional communications specialists.

-Working in 12-hour shifts, in pairs of two, they are responsible for:
+Working in 12-hour shifts, in threes, they are responsible for: